-See Figure 32 and 33.
+See Figure 33 and 34.

-- 1. Follow Operation instructions "NON-SLIDING CUTS" in previous section.
-Include the following adjustments before cutting. - Loosen fence lock knob A, on left and right side, and slide adjustable fence r to allow proper spacing for bevel cuts.
+- Follow Operation instructions "Non-sliding Cuts" in previous section.
+Include the following adjustments before cutting. - Loosen fence lock knob and right side, and slide adjustable fence to allow proper spacing for bevel cuts.
 Once proper spacing is set, tighten fence lock knobs. - 3.
 Lift the bevel lock handle F26. - 4.
-While firmly supporting the saw head with one hand, push back the bevel detent latch lever and swing the saw head left or right to the required bevel angle. - 5.
-If you are using one of the bevel detent positions, check to make sure the bevel detent blocks into the positive stop plate. - 6.
-If you are using a bevel angle that is not one of the common bevel detent positions.
-Rotate the saw to the desired bevel angle and use the bevel lock handle to lock the head in place. - 7.
+While firmly supporting the saw head with one hand, push back the bevel detent latch lever find and swing the saw head left or right to the required bevel angle. - If you are using one of the bevel detent positions, check to make sure the bevel detent positive stop plate. - 6.
+If you are using a bevel angle that is not one of the common bevel detent positions, rotate the saw to the desired bevel angle and use the bevel lock handle to lock the head in place. - 7.
 Push down the bevel lock handle to lock bevel position.